anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 [Quick install](https://github.com/anthony1x6000/ROBLOX2016stylus/raw/downloads/.user.css-installFiles/release.user.css) | You'll get the most recent version of this release with patches and changes.

+## Unreleased Install

 Head to [Devdownloads](https://github.com/anthony1x6000/ROBLOX2016stylus/tree/main/devDownloads) and select the most recent version of the development file, or a verison you want to download.
 Press raw, and then install the script.

 ## Thanks for 25k installs on Userstyles!!!